 The message is, “If you don’t have it with you, you could die.”
 And that is an important part of the reason why they need to be convinced to have the medicine with them all the time.

-Allergic Living‘s Jennifer Van Evra interviews Dr. Susan Waserman, allergist and professor of medicine at McMaster University in Hamilton, Ontario.
+Allergic Living‘s Jennifer Van Evra also interviewed Dr. Susan Waserman, allergist and professor of medicine at McMaster University in Hamilton, Ontario.

 AL: With the death of Natalie Giorgi of anaphylaxis, a lot of Allergic Living readers are expressing confusion about exactly when to administer epinephrine.
 What do you tell patients?